Sarangapani Temple

-The temple is one of the Pancha Kshethram where the goddess Lakshmi was born as Bhargavi- the daughter of Maharishi Bhrigu.
-The other four temples of the Pancha Kshethram are Sundararaja Perumal Temple, Salem, Oppiliappan temple, Nachiyar Koil and Venkateswara Temple, Tirumala.
+The temple is one of the Pancha Kshethram sites, associated with the legend where the goddess Lakshmi was born as Bhargavi, the daughter of Maharishi Bhrigu.
+The other four temples forming the Pancha Kshethram are the Sundararaja Perumal Temple in Salem, Oppiliappan Temple, Nachiyar Koil and the Venkateswara Temple in Tirumala.

 The temple is believed to be of significant antiquity with contributions at different times from Medieval Cholas, Vijayanagara Empire and Madurai Nayaks.
 The temple is enshrined within a huge granite wall and the complex contains all the shrines and the water bodies of the temple.
 The rajagopuram (the main gateway) has eleven tiers and has a height of 173 ft.
 The Potramarai tank, the temple tank, is located opposite to the western entrance of the temple.

-Sarangapani is believed to have appeared for sage Hemarishi.
+Sharngapani is believed to have appeared for sage Hemarishi.
 The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and twelve yearly festivals on its calendar.
 The temple chariot festival is the most prominent festival of the temple, celebrated during the Tamil month of Chittirai (March–April).
-The twin temple chariots are the third-largest in Tamil Nadu, each weighing 300 tonnes.
+The twin temple chariots are the tallest in Tamil Nadu, the base of each weighing 300 tonnes, while the total structure, with the wheels, weighing around 500 tonnes (around 1,100,000 lb).